Tree City USA Community

-- Observe Arbor Day locally with a program in the spring of each year and declaring an official proclamation.
+- Observe Arbor Day locally with a program in the spring of each year and declare an official proclamation.
 Click here to see this year's Arbor Day celebration

 - Adoption of a Street Tree Ordinance in 1973, legally protecting trees in the public rights-of-way